Neutron-star seismology with realistic, finite-temperature nuclear matter: Implementing a realistic matter model

 where the derivatives are given by

 For Eq.~\eqref{eq:Gamma1a}, we use $\Delta s = \Delta Y_\text{e} = 0$ to infer

 We obtain the partial thermodynamic derivatives in $\Gamma$ and $\Gamma_1$ from the interpolation functions. \footnote{It is worth noting that second derivatives of the fundamental potential are not independent.
 They are related via the Maxwell relations.
 The Maxwell relation that simplifies Eq.~\eqref{eq:Gamma1b} is $(\partial p / \partial T)_{n_\text{b}, Y_\text{e}} = - n_\text{b}^2 (\partial s / \partial n_\text{b})_{T, Y_\text{e}}$.} For this reason, it is important to use an interpolation routine that ensures continuity of the functions and their derivatives in the grid.
 It should be noted that the partial derivatives are not explicitly provided in the table.
-Thus, a numerical technique to approximate the derivatives (like the one we use) is necessary.
+Thus, a numerical technique to approximate the derivatives is necessary.
+This is simple to carry out using splines.

 Next, we assume the background star is in chemical equilibrium to determine the composition.
 This is carried out by solving